Alejogb1/job-board/blog-data/how-do-i-use-bert-large-uncased-in-hugginface-for-long-text-classification.md

 id: "how-do-i-use-bert-large-uncased-in-hugginface-for-long-text-classification"
 ---

-Alright, let’s tackle this.
+, let’s tackle this.
 I’ve spent quite a bit of time dealing with long text classification using transformer models, and bert-large-uncased presents some specific challenges, especially when you start exceeding those typical input length limitations.
 It’s not simply about throwing a longer text at the model and hoping for the best.
 There are practical considerations that we need to address systematically.

 The core issue stems from bert's architecture.
 The original bert-large-uncased model, as trained, handles sequences with a maximum length of 512 tokens.
 Exceed this limit, and you'll encounter errors.
 The naive approach of truncating is usually a bad idea, as vital context might be discarded, severely impacting classification accuracy.
 Think of it as throwing away the second half of a detective novel – you might miss key clues.
 Over the years, I've seen countless projects that suffer because of simple truncation, and it always leads to suboptimal results.

 So, how do we navigate this?
 The general principle involves strategically chunking the long text into smaller, manageable segments, feeding those into the bert model, and then aggregating the results.
 There isn't one single 'correct' way, but rather, we choose a strategy that aligns with the structure of our data and the specific goals of our classification task.
 We’ll discuss three methods that I’ve found particularly effective, focusing on practical implementation rather than theoretical derivations.

-First, let's discuss the *sliding window approach*.
+First, let's discuss the _sliding window approach_.
 This method involves creating overlapping segments of the text.
 Each segment becomes its own input to the bert model, and from each we get an output classification.
 We then combine the outputs through averaging or voting.
 This method ensures we retain context across segments.
 I have frequently used this approach in scenarios where the overall context of the document is paramount, for example, classifying medical reports or legal documents.

 Here's a conceptual Python code snippet using Hugging Face's `transformers` library: